TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

     *   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Macy’s proprietary or American Express co-brand credit card account number (if you have one) and state "NO THIRD PARTY SHARING" in your request.
     *   By phone at 1.877.876.2297

-Online Behavioral Advertising: Online behavioral advertising uses information about you to provide relevant, targeted advertising of interest to you.
-Please click here for additional information on online behavioral advertising.
+Online Behavioral Advertising (OBA): Online behavioral advertising uses information about you to provide relevant, targeted advertising likely to be of interest to you.
+Click here for additional information on online behavioral advertising.
 If you would like to opt-out of online behavioral advertising, please click here.
 Please note that you will be opted out of all online behavioral advertising from all business members of the Network Advertising Initiative.
 If you opt-out, you may continue to see or receive online advertising from macys.com. however, these ads may not be as relevant to you.

+Do Not Track (DNT): macys.com does not currently have the capabilities to recognize the various Do Not Track signals from different web browsers.
+Customers may manage their preferences for tracking accross sites in the Online Behavioral Advertising section above.
+For more information on Do Not Track please visit http://www.allaboutdnt.org/

-Coremetrics: As a macys.com user, you may choose to opt-out of Coremetrics' analysis of your browsing and purchasing behavior on our Web site or you may choose to allow Coremetrics to analyze your behavior anonymously.
-Please click here to learn more about the various levels of privacy and confidentiality you can select, with respect to Coremetrics, on our site and to exercise your opt-out choices.
+IBM Digital Analytics (formerly Coremetrics): As a macys.com user, you may choose to opt-out of IBM Digital Analytics' analysis of yoour browsing and purchasing behavior on our website or you may choose to allow IBM Digital Analytics to analyze your behavior anonymously.
+Click here to learn more anout your privacy preference options with respect to IBM Digital Analytics use on our site.

 Back to Top

 Access Your Information